OlympusDAO/olympus-docs/docs/contracts/00_overview.md

 ### Protocol Architecture

-The following diagram represents all the active modules and polices that take part in Olympus V3.
+The following diagram represents all the active modules and policies that take part in Olympus V3.

 ![Olympus V3](/gitbook/assets/security-diagrams/olympus-v3.svg)